piaudonn/SecurityNotifications/deploy/readme.md

 - `SupportEmail` the email address of the support team the users can contact
 - `SupportPhoneNumber` the phone number of your support
 - `MailFrom` the email of the mailbox the notifications are sent from
-- `TestEmail` the email address used when the modules run in test mode (modules runs in test mode by default)
+- `TestEmail` the email address used when the modules run in test mode (modules run in test mode by default)
 - `TimeZone` with the timezone information in the [Kusto timezone supported format](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/timezone)

 Example: